-The red grape variety (also Elmer Swenson 517) is a very complex interspecific new variety between Elmer Swenson 80 (Minnesota 78 x Kendaia) x Villard Blanc.
+The red grape variety (also Elmer Swenson 517) is a very complex interspecific new breeding between Elmer Swenson 80 (Minnesota 78 x Kendaia) x Villard Blanc.
 It contains genes from Vitis berlandieri, Vitis labrusca, Vitis riparia, Vitis rupestris and Vitis vinifera.
-The crossing of the hybrids was done by the US breeder Elmer Swenson (1913-2004) near Osceola (Wisconsin).
-The variety is grown in Canada (Quebec), as well as in the US Midwest.
-However, no stocks were recorded in 2010 (Kym Anderson).
+The hybrid was crossed by the US breeder Elmer Swenson (1913-2004) near Osceola (Wisconsin).
+The variety is cultivated on eight hectares in Canada (Quebec).
+Small populations are also said to exist in the US Midwest.
+However, in 2016, only the stand in Canada was reported (Kym Anderson).